r-lib/crancache/README.md

   to disable adding just-built binary packages to the cache.
   (Downloaded binaries are still added.)

-If none of these environment variables are set (i.e. by default) the cache is used and updated and all cache repositories are active.
+If none of these environment variables are set (i.e. by default), the cache is used and updated plus all cache repositories are active.

 ## Example session